TurboGears/tg2docs/docs/turbogears/validation.rst

         @expose('json')
         @validate({"a":validation.Convert(int), "b":validation.RequireValue()})
         def two_validators(self, a=None, b=None, *args):
-            validation_status = tg.request.validation
+            validation_status = request.validation

-            errors = [{key, value} in validation_status.errors.iteritems()]
+            errors = {key: str(value) for key, value in validation_status.errors.items()}
             values = validation_status.values
-            return dict(a=a, b=b, errors=str(errors), values=str(values))
+            return dict(a=a, b=b, errors=errors, values=values)

-The dictionary passed to validators maps the incoming field names to the appropriate FormEncode validators, ``Int`` in this example.
+The dictionary passed to validators maps the incoming field names to the appropriate converter or validator.

 In case of a validation error TurboGears will provide the errors and values inside ``tg.request.validation``.

 .. note::

-    FormEncode provides a number of useful pre-made validators for you to
-    use: they are available in the :mod:`formencode.validators` module.

-    FormEncode can be used with TurboGears via the tgext.formencode extension.
+    FormEncode validators and schemas can be used with TurboGears by installing and enabling the ``tgext.formencode`` extension.

 Validation Process Information